SheriocCode/RealSee3D/README.md

 *   **Comprehensive Annotations:** Includes CAD drawings, floor plans, semantic segmentation, 3D detection labels and more (forthcoming).
 *   **Diverse Scenes:** Comprising 1,000 real-world scenes with varied layouts and decoration styles, and 9,000 procedurally generated scenes utilizing over 100 designer-curated style templates, ensuring diverse furniture models and styles for robust training and testing.

-## 🗃️ Data Organization
+## 🗃️ Data Organization & Access

 The Realsee3D dataset is organized into individual scenes, each containing detailed multi-view RGB-D data.
-To access and understand the data, please refer to the following resources:

-*   **Detailed Dataset Structure:** [DATASET_STRUCTURE.md](DATASET_STRUCTURE.md) provides a comprehensive explanation of the file organization and data formats within each scene.
+*   **Data Structure & Usage:** [DATASET_STRUCTURE.md](DATASET_STRUCTURE.md) provides a comprehensive explanation of the file organization, data formats, and detailed usage instructions.
-*   **Download and Usage Instructions:** For information on how to download the dataset and begin using it, please visit our [official website](https://yourname.github.io/Realsee3D).
+*   **Methodology:** Visit our [official website](https://yourname.github.io/Realsee3D) for more detailed information on how real-world data is collected and how synthetic data is generated.

+### 📥 How to Download

+To access the dataset, you must sign a Data Usage Agreement (PDF format).
+Please send your request, specifying your intended use, to **developer@realsee.com**.
+Once your application is approved, we will reply with the Data Usage Agreement PDF, download instructions, and links.

 ## 📊 Statistics